top of page

 Despite his delight in God’s law, Paul acknowledges another principle—the law of sin—that wages war within him, taking him captive and preventing him from fully obeying God.

-Verse 24: "What a wretched man I am!
-Who will rescue me from this body that is subject to death?"
+24 O wretched man that I am!
+Who will deliver me from this body of death?

 Paul expresses deep frustration and despair over his condition, recognizing his helplessness to overcome sin on his own.
 He acknowledges that his sinful nature makes him a "wretched" man, trapped in a body destined for death.
 This reflects Paul’s experience before he was born again, highlighting his need for deliverance, which he will address in the next verse.